 In their nursing home sexual abuse lawsuit against Symphony Nursing Home, the Jones family contended the nursing home’s negligence in not discovering the sexual abuse much sooner than they did was “unconscionable.”

-They went on to contend if the nursing home performed "due diligence" in the background checks of Arthur Shivers and Lamont Taylor they would have discovered Arthur Shivers had previously been arrested and convicted for aggravated assault against his then girlfriend.
-Lamont Taylor’s record, they charged, was replete with petty crimes of "moral turpitude."
+They contended that if the nursing home performed background checks of Arthur Shivers and Lamont Taylor, they would have discovered Arthur Shivers had previously been convicted of aggravated assault against his girlfriend.
+Larry Taylor’s record, they showed, was a long list of petty crimes.

-The nursing home denied the allegations and blamed the oversight on the background check of each employee on a staff member who had recently been fired.
-They said they had no reason to believe Shivers and Lamont were engaged in the sexual abuse of Mrs. Jones.
-They heard rumors, they said, but without evidence they couldn't charge Shivers and Lamont with any inappropriate behavior without being sued for defamation.
+The nursing home’s attorneys denied the allegations and blamed the failure to perform background checks on an office staff member who had recently been fired.
+They said Symphony had no reason to suspect Shivers and Taylor were engaged in Mrs. Jones’s sexual abuse.

-After both sides rested and closed their cases, the jury took only 45 minutes to come in with their verdict.
+After both sides presented their cases at trial, the jury took only 45 minutes to come in with their verdict.

-The jury found the Symphony Nursing Home negligent and awarded Mrs. Jones and her family the amount of $2,000,000.
+The jury found the Symphony Nursing Home negligent and awarded Mrs. Jones and her family the amount of $2 million.